seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-05-c.** Baseline: TZ-30 on `bench/backtest_guard_bench.py` (new),
+**Revision 2026-09-06-a.** Baseline: TZ-30 on `bench/backtest_guard_bench.py` (new),
 `bench/backtest_bench.py` and `.github/workflows/bench.yml` — implementation commit
 `7fdd7db`, report `CryptoReports/TZ-30-backtest-guard-in-gate-report.md`, merged.
 **The baseline names the implementation commit, not the merge commit** — a merge commit carries no content, and content is what this block pins.

-**What moved this revision is a CONTROL, not a number.** The gate gained a fourteenth step and now builds a JavaScript bundle for the first time; no measured result, no threshold and no production constant moves with it. `index.html`, `main.py`, `catalysts.json` and the calibration record are untouched and every figure below the gate line is the one `-b` published.
+**What moved at `-c` was a CONTROL and what moves here is the RUNNER READING of it.** The gate gained a fourteenth step and now builds a JavaScript bundle for the first time; no measured result, no threshold and no production constant moves with either revision.
+`index.html`, `main.py`, `catalysts.json` and the calibration record are untouched and every figure below the gate line is the one `-b` published.
+Two readings arrive: the hosted gate on the merge, and the inv.
+53 proof this map had recorded as owed.

 **Contract v20 lands in the same revision and is not a TZ.** `EXECUTOR-INSTRUCTIONS.md` §2 gained the three `analyst/**` paths its class table never carried — `analyst/owner.json`,